kovidgoyal/calibre/src/calibre/manual/template_lang.rst

 The syntax for using functions is ``{field:function(arguments)}``, or ``{field:function(arguments)|prefix|suffix}``.
 Arguments are separated by commas.
 Commas inside arguments must be preceeded by a backslash ( '\\' ).
 The last (or only) argument cannot contain a closing parenthesis ( ')' ).
 Functions return the value of the field used in the template, suitably modified.

+If you have programming experience, please note that the syntax in this mode (single function) is not what you might expect.
+Strings are not quoted.
+Spaces are significant.
+All arguments must be constants; there is no sub-evaluation.
+Use :ref:`template program mode <template_mode>` and :ref:`general program mode <general_mode>` to avoid these differences.

 The functions available are:

     * ``lowercase()``	-- return value of the field in lower case.